mebyz/pistahx/README.md

   - ORMS also implements Passport.js (which includes 300+ more auth strategies) !

-- **MONITORING: ORMS implements monitoring natively, with the support of the gorgious ELK stack + appmetrics. use ELK_SERVER parameter in Conf.hx file and you're good to go !**
+- **MONITORING: ORMS implements monitoring natively, with the support of the gorgious ELK stack + appmetrics. use ELK_SERVER parameter in your ./app/conf/[env].yaml file and you're good to go !**

 - **DESIGN FIRST : with ORMS, your API specification can be easily changed using a simple language paradigm (yaml)**